phananh1010/360-object-detection-annotation/README.md

 ```
 python main.py
 ```
 After the program runs, the main window will appear showing content of the first image inside the `images` folder in equirectangular format.
 Move the mouse cursor to the center of the object to be annotated and left click.
-Another small window will pop up showing the viewport project of a section inside the equirectangular image.
+Another small window will pop up showing the viewport projection containing the object of interest.

 Drag the mouse from top-right to bottom-left to create a bouding box.
-Type designated key to assign object class to the bounding box.
+Type the designated key to assign the object class to the bounding box.
 Refer to `config.ini` file for key-class bindings.

 Type `a` or `d` to move between images stored inside the 'images' folders Type `z` to undo the most recent action